elbuenodefali/ExamTopics-AWS-Certifications/SysOps.md

 # SysOps ExamTopics Answer List
-"Right" answers list of **ExamTopics AWS SysOps Certification** based on my own research and discussion forum.
+"Right" answers list of **ExamTopics AWS SysOps Certification** based on my own research and discussion forums.

 *Help me to complete the full list of correct answers and to fix the ones that you believe are wrong =)*